Grammar

 ..
 If I go, you can stay.

-.. before I go, you can stay
+.. after I go, you can stay

 The first clause can be something as simple as a "dis"

--- dis devin, mi wei giawin
+-- dis la, bei wei yawin

-.. after this I'm going
+.. when this happens this I'm going

 Vocatives / Imperatives